 - Financial Viability – To be effective in the sales function, requires marketing platforms, which are not economically viable in limited numbers;

-- Specialisation – The professionalisation and natural increase in the ability of estate agents has made operating in a limited scope, outside your normal field of practice, a very unwise decision;
+- Specialisation – The professionalization and natural increase in the ability of estate agents has made operating in a limited scope, outside your normal field of practice, a very unwise decision;

 - Time constraints – An attorney’s practice is busy and time is in short supply, so the lawyer is very often office-bound or in court (if they have a general practice), whereas an estate agent needs to be out of the office performing the functions required of the real estate profession, which likewise demands a sizeable commitment of time;